johndpope/watson/README.md

 ### Here's what it looks like when you log in
 ![watson home page](https://raw.github.com/watson-app/watson/master/media/img/screenshot.png)

+### Run
+For the site:
+`./start`

+For the scraper:
+`python scrape.py # & to taste`

 ### Warning
-This was built at [HackTeck 2014](http://www.hacktech.io/) in 36 hours, and lacks proper documentation of requirements or style.
+This was built at [HackTeck 2014](http://www.hacktech.io/) in 36 hours, and lacks proper documentation of requirements or stuff.
+All I remember is python, django, and mongo are required.
 Sorry about that.